-The Montessori Preschool Program – The Primary Level
+The Montessori Primary Program

-Children in the primary program possess what Dr. Montessori called the absorbent mind, the ability to absorb all aspects of one’s culture and environment without effort or fatigue.
-As an aid to this period of the child’s self-construction it is common for children to choose materials that are designed to be used by one student at a time.
-That said, there are also materials that are designed to be explored by 2 and 3 children at a time.
+Children in the Primary Program possess what Dr. Montessori called the Absorbent Mind—the ability to absorb all aspects of one’s culture and environment without effort or fatigue.
+As an aid to this period of the child’s self-construction, it is common for children to choose materials that are designed to be used by one student at a time.
+That said, there are also materials that are designed to be explored by two or three children at a time.

-Sensorial materials serve as tools for development.
+- Sensorial: Sensorial materials serve as tools for development.
 Children build cognitive skills and learn to order and classify impressions by touching, seeing, smelling, tasting, listening, and exploring the physical properties of their environment.

-Language arts development is vital to human development.
+- Language Arts: Language arts development is vital to human development.
 The Montessori environment is rich in oral language opportunities, allowing the child to experience conversations, stories, and poetry.
 The sandpaper letters help children link sound and symbol effortlessly, encouraging the development of written expression and reading skills.
 To further reading development, children are exposed to the study of grammar.

-Cultural activities include an exploration of Geography, Continents, History, Life Sciences, Art, and Music.
+- Cultural: Cultural activities include an exploration of Geography, Continents, History, Life Sciences, Art, and Music.
 These topic areas are presented as extensions of the sensorial and language activities.
 Children learn about people and cultures in other countries with an attitude of respect and admiration.
 Through familiarity, exploration, and discussion, children develop a reverence for all life.
 The comprehensive art and music programs give children every opportunity to enjoy a variety of creative activities, as well as gain knowledge of the great masters.
 Instruction in a foreign language, such as Spanish, may be incorporated within the classroom materials.
 With the aid of a bi-lingual teacher, instruction in a foreign language may be accomplished daily.

-Peace Education is presented to children across all levels in a Montessori school, and will be described briefly here.
+- Peace Education: Peace Education is presented to children across all levels in a Montessori school, and will be described briefly here.
 Typically peace education is presented as including a) inner peace, b) peace in community (the classroom), c) global peace, and d) peace for the natural world.
 Conflict resolution skills, listening, communication, respect, and inclusion are modeled extensively for children in all classrooms, regardless of level.